doctorfree/nvim-lazyman/README.md

 configurations support several programming languages.
 The `Language` category simply serves as a convenience to get started exploring language support.

-All of the 'Language' configurations can be installed and initialized with the command `lazyman -L all`.
-Individual 'Language' configurations can be installed with the `-L lang` option.
+All of the "Language" configurations can be installed and initialized with the command `lazyman -L all`.
+Individual "Language" configurations can be installed with the `-L lang` option.

+<details><summary>View descriptions of the Lazyman "Language" Neovim configurations</summary>

 - [AlanVim](info/AlanVim.md)
   - Oriented toward Python development